2000 Ramallah lynching: RAI scandal

 "His letter implies that he will never again film events which are liable to cast a negative light on the PA, such as the recent lynching of IDF reservists in Ramallah....
 The State of Israel, as a democratic society, welcomes the foreign journalists working here and invests considerable effort in both assuring freedom of the press and assisting journalists in their work.
 All that we ask from foreign journalists is that they abide by the rules of press ethics as is accepted in democratic societies".

 Cristiano's letter, which effectively identified Mediaset as being responsible for the footage, necessitated Mediaset to withdraw its staff out of fear of Palestinian revenge attacks.
 In response, Italian politician Silvio Berlusconi, whose family holding company controls Mediaset, said, "The letter is indicative of an anti-semitic attitude in elements of the Italian left."
 The Italian newspaper Corriere della Sera declared it a shameful day for Italian journalism.

 For its part, RAI disowned the letter and recalled Cristiano, stating, "He will no longer work from Jerusalem.
 RAI had no knowledge of the letter and its content."
 Regarding Cristiano's motives for the letter, RAI asserted that the journalist had recently been injured while covering other Palestinian riots and he wished to dispel rumors that RAI was responsible for the footage.

 Claims of Palestinian censorship

 In relation to media coverage of the event, the Israeli Foreign Ministry accused Palestinian broadcasting stations of making "every effort to hide the horrible pictures which were shown around the world."
 The ministry further asserted that "according to reporters' evidence on the scene," the Palestinian police attempted to prevent foreign journalists from entering the area in order to obstruct reporting of the incident.

-Arrests of suspects
+Criminal proceedings

 After he assumed office, Israeli Prime Minister Ariel Sharon ordered the Israeli security services to find and arrest the lynchers.
 Israel subsequently arrested suspects: